owncloud-archive/documentation/developer_manual/core/ocs-share-api.rst

 publicUpload boolean Enable (true) / disable (false)
                      public upload for public shares. expireDate   string  Set an expire date for public link shares.
-                     This argument expects a well-formated date string, such as: 'YYYY-MM-DD'
+                     This argument expects a well-formatted date string, such as: 'YYYY-MM-DD'
 ============ ======= ==================================================